 New star system.
 New crew.
 Same Outer Worlds. 🚀 ✨ https://t.co/LiO07FpPmm pic.twitter.com/JHkP7l2FYtJune 13, 2021

-The Outer Worlds 2 won’t come to PlayStation
+Will The Outer Worlds 2 come to PS5?

-Sadly, gameplay for The Outer Worlds 2 hasn't been shown yet.
+Sadly, The Outer Worlds 2 gameplay hasn't been shown yet.
 But that doesn't mean we can't speculate!
 Part of the charm of the original was the way it threw you into situations that could change depending on your choices.

 Much like Fallout, you can choose how to respond to certain characters, which could lead to various branching paths in the story.
 The deep level of customization, not just with your gear, but with your attributes and skills made for an engrossing experience that scratched that western RPG itch.